 - Sub-processors.
 Client agrees that Pop may engage Sub-processors to Process Personal Data in connection with providing the Services consistent with the Agreement.
 Pop will make a list of such Sub- processors available to Client upon request, and thereafter will notify Client of any changes to such list.
 Client may reasonably object to Pop’s use of a Sub-processor by notifying Pop promptly in writing within ten (10) business days after receipt of Pop’s Sub-processor list or update thereto.
 Such notice will explain the reasonable grounds for the objection.
 In the event Client objects to a new Sub-processor, Pop will use commercially reasonable efforts to make available to Client a change in the Services or recommend a commercially reasonable change to Client’s configuration or use of the Services to avoid Processing of Personal Data by the objected-to new Sub-processor.
 If Pop is unable to make available such change within thirty (30) days, either party may terminate without penalty the Agreement by providing written notice to the other party.
 Pop will refund Client any prepaid fees covering the remainder of the term of the Agreement following the effective date of termination, without imposing a penalty for such termination on Client.

 - Sub-processor Obligations.
-Where Pop engages a Sub-processor for carrying out specific 1 Processing activities on behalf of Client, the same data protection obligations as set out in this Addendum will be imposed on that Sub-processor by way of a contract or other legal act under EU or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organizational measures in such a manner that the Processing will meet the requirements of the EU data protection law.
+Where Pop engages a Sub-processor for carrying out specific 1 Processing activities on behalf of Client, the same data protection obligations as set out in this Addendum will be imposed on that Sub-processor by way of a contract or other legal act under EU or United Kingdom or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organizational measures in such a manner that the Processing will meet the requirements of the EU or United Kingdom data protection law (as appropriate).
 Where that Sub-processor fails to fulfill its data protection obligations, Pop will remain fully liable to the Client for the performance of that Sub-processor’s obligations.

 - Access Requests.
 Pop has implemented and will maintain appropriate technical and organizational measures needed to enable Client to respond to requests from Data Subjects to access, correct, transmit, limit processing of, or delete any relevant Personal Data held by Pop.